uniwue-rz/a2a/README.md

 and Device.
 These will be translated to Group and Host variables.

 A2A support both host variables and group variables.
 [Ansible variable precedence](http://docs.ansible.com/ansible/latest/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable) takes host variables over group variables.
 The variables should follow a special syntax.
-You should take care in your playbook is that YAML files can not have `-` (dashes) in variable name.
+You should take care in your playbook that YAML files can not have `-` (dashes) in variable name.
 Almanac does not support underscore `_`  in property keys.
 Therefore when you add a new property, the key is added as a dashed value.
 A2A automatically convert the dashes to underscore in the dynamic inventory result.